jaspector

 County states its intent is to provide inspections within 24 hours of request.

-Typical inspection sequence: Footing and slab; framing; foundation drainage if basement; permanent power; final inspection.
+Typical sequence: Footing and slab; framing; foundation drainage if basement; permanent power; final inspection.
 The county residential checklist also identifies footing, plumbing under slab, rough-in, insulation, and final requirements.

-Pickens County Building Permit FAQ
+Source: Pickens County Building Codes Administration ↗

-Do I need a building permit in unincorporated Pickens County, SC?
+01 Do I need a building permit in unincorporated Pickens County, SC?

 County guide says any structure 200 square feet or larger, or any structure of any size requiring plumbing or electricity, and agricultural pole barns all require permits.

-How much does a building permit cost in unincorporated Pickens County, SC?
+02 How much does a building permit cost in unincorporated Pickens County, SC?

+Building permit fees in unincorporated Pickens County, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $75.00 for project value from $1 to $8,000.
 Fees are calculated as: Valuation based. $1-$8,000 = $75; $8,001-$50,000 = $10 per thousand over minimum; $50,001-$100,000 = $300 for first $50,000 plus $4 per additional $1,000; $100,001-$500,000 = $500 for first $100,000 plus $3 per additional $1,000; over $500,000 = $2,000 for first $500,000 plus $2 per additional $1,000..
 Plan check fee: When plan submittal is required and valuation exceeds $1,000, plan review fee equals one-half of the building permit fee and is paid at plan submittal..

-How do I apply for a building permit in unincorporated Pickens County, SC?
+03 How do I apply for a building permit in unincorporated Pickens County, SC?

-1. For residences using onsite wastewater, obtain South Carolina DHEC septic approval first.
+To apply for a building permit in unincorporated Pickens County, SC, follow these steps: 1.
+For residences using onsite wastewater, obtain South Carolina DHEC septic approval first.
 2. While septic review is pending, apply for a new 911 address for the project.
 3. Complete the building permit application with Pickens County Building Codes and provide required supporting information.
 4. Pay permit and other applicable fees.
 County guidance says the permit may be issued once all fees are paid.
 5. Start construction within 6 months and request required inspections through the portal or by phone.
 6. Obtain final approval and a certificate of occupancy before occupying the residence.

-How long does it take to get a building permit in unincorporated Pickens County, SC?
+04 How long does it take to get a building permit in unincorporated Pickens County, SC?

-What work is exempt from building permits in unincorporated Pickens County, SC?
+05 What work is exempt from building permits in unincorporated Pickens County, SC?

-How do I schedule a building inspection in unincorporated Pickens County, SC?
+06 How do I schedule a building inspection in unincorporated Pickens County, SC?

-Inspections can be scheduled via: EnerGov Citizen Self Service, (864) 898-5950.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Pickens County, SC via: EnerGov Citizen Self Service, (864) 898-5950.
 Inspection requests must be called in before 4:00 p.m. to be scheduled..